OlgaLom/wp_Siderbar/README.md

 # wp_Siderbar
 A category tree widget for wordpress woocommerce

-A product category tree with unlimited depth.
+A product category tree with unlimited depth and folding functionality
-Folding functionality

 __Note__
 dont forget to include the widget file in functions.php lieks o